-Domestic Violence Defense Lawyer in Irvine, CA Helping to Get You Justice
+Domestic Violence Defense Lawyer in Irvine, CA

 Any time the police are called in a domestic dispute, someone will most likely be arrested, and it is often the wrong person.
 Once an arrest occurs, a police report is filed with the District Attorney, and it is then up to the District Attorney’s office to determine whether or not criminal charges will be filed.
 It is not up to the individual or alleged victim to “drop the charges”.
 The only one with the ability to drop charges is the district attorney.
 Unfortunately, because many domestic violence victims recant out of fear of retaliation or remorse, the district attorney’s office will not generally listen when an alleged victim comes to them after the fact and says that nothing happened.

 The punishment for domestic violence offenses involves a 52-week “batterer’s treatment program”, fines, and community service.
-Additional punishment may be required by the district attorney or court depending on the seriousness of the offense.
+Additional punishment may be required by the district attorney or court, depending on the seriousness of the offense.
 This punishment can also include jail time, especially if there are visible or significant injuries involved.

 There can be many other consequences of domestic violence charges.
 Domestic violence charges can affect someone’s immigration status.
 It can affect professional licenses.
 It can affect custody battles.

-Domestic violence charges can be filed over what seems like the simplest things and they can turn your life upside down.
+Domestic violence charges can be filed over what seems like the simplest things, and they can turn your life upside down.
 Let’s say you get into an argument with your spouse or partner.
 Things get a little heated.
-Your spouse goes to pick up the phone but you want her attention so you grab the phone out of her hand and throw it.
+Your spouse goes to pick up the phone, but you want her attention, so you grab the phone out of her hand and throw it.
 She gets mad and calls the police.
-Once the police arrive they are going to arrest someone even if you tell them it’s nothing.
+Once the police arrive, they are going to arrest someone even if you tell them it’s nothing.
 You could be charged with spousal battery for grabbing the phone, vandalism for throwing the phone, and child endangerment or neglect if children are present.

-How is it possible that something as simple as grabbing a phone out of your wife’s hand could have life changing consequences?
+How is it possible that something as simple as grabbing a phone out of your wife’s hand could have life-changing consequences?

 Many times charges are filed against the innocent party as well.
 It is quite common for a victim to be arrested.